 Presently approximately 8 million Xhosa people are distributed across the country, and the Xhosa language is South Africa’s second-most-populous home language, after the Zulu language, to which Xhosa is closely related. – Wikipedia

-There are currently roughly 54 M black South Africans.
+There are currently roughly 54 million black South Africans.
 The vast majority support expropriating land and state they have a right to land.
 However, only 8 M Xhosa people are living in South Africa today.
-That means (roughly) 54 M – 8 M or 46 M or 86% black South Africans are not Xhosa’s descendants.
-Let us add another 1.5 M to the 8 M to account for the tiny number of Khoikhoi descendants still in South Africa and then others not account for.
+That means (roughly) 54 M – 8 M or 46 M or 86% of black South Africans are not Xhosa’s descendants.
+Let us add another 1.5 M to the 8 M to account for the tiny number of Khoikhoi descendants still in South Africa and others not accounted for.
 That comes to 9.5/46, or 82.5% of black South Africans, have a weaker claim to the land than the white South Africans who largely preceded the rest of the black South Africans.

-Under this logic, a Zimbabwean who illegally immigrates to South Africa tomorrow has can immediately begin agitating for “his” land to be returned to him.
-And his claim should apparently be respected because he is black.
+Under this logic, a Zimbabwean who illegally immigrates to South Africa tomorrow can immediately begin agitating for “his” land to be returned to him.
+And his claim should be respected because he is black.
 This brings up the following question.

-- How many will more blacks immigrate to South Africa in the next ten years?
+- How many more blacks will immigrate to South Africa in the next ten years?

 - How many of them will begin making the same claim to the land?

-- How many of them will admit that they just entered the country recently, versus those who will prefer the storyline that the land was “stolen” from them?
+- How many of them will admit that they just entered the country recently versus those who will prefer the storyline that the land was “stolen” from them?

 This is pure racism, and it is not challenged as long as the racist is not white.